-- Any person who in fact has executive authority in the insurer, whether an officer, manager, general agent, director or trustee, employee, or other person, has refused to be examined under oath by the Commissioner concerning its affairs, whether in this State or elsewhere; and after reasonable notice of the fact, the insurer has failed promptly and effectively to terminate the employment and status of the person and all his influence on management. - After demand by the Commissioner the insurer has failed to promptly make available for examination any of its own property, books, accounts, documents, or other records; those of any subsidiary or related company within the control of the insurer; or those of any person having executive authority in the insurer insofar as they pertain to the insurer. - (7) Without first obtaining the written consent of the Commissioner, the insurer has (i) transferred, or attempted to transfer, in a manner contrary to Article 12A of this Chapter or, substantially its entire property or business, or (ii) has entered into any transaction, the effect of which is to merge, consolidate, or reinsure substantially its entire property or business in or with the property or business of any other person. - (8) The insurer or its property has been or is the subject of an application for the appointment of a receiver, trustee, custodian, conservator, or sequestrator or similar fiduciary of the insurer or its property otherwise than as authorized under this Chapter, and such appointment has been made or is imminent, and such appointment might oust the courts of this State of jurisdiction or might prejudice orderly delinquency proceedings under this Article. - Within the previous four years the insurer has willfully violated its charter or articles of incorporation, its bylaws, this Chapter, or any valid order of the Commissioner under G.S.
-58-653. - (10) The insurer has failed to pay within 60 days after due any obligation to any state or any subdivision thereof or any judgment entered in any state, if the court in which such judgment was entered has jurisdiction over such subject matter; except that such nonpayment is not a ground until 60 days after any good faith effort by the insurer to contest the obligation has been terminated, whether it is before the Commissioner or in the courts, or the insurer has systematically attempted to compromise or renegotiate previously agreed settlements with its creditors on the ground that it is financially unable to pay its obligations in full. - (11) The insurer has failed to file its annual report or any other financial report required by statute within the time allowed by law and, after written demand by the Commissioner, has failed to immediately give an adequate explanation.
+- Any person who in fact has executive authority in the insurer, whether 1 (5) an officer, manager, general agent, director or trustee, employee, or 2 3 other person, has refused to be examined under oath by the Commissioner concerning its affairs, whether in this State or 4 5 elsewhere: and after reasonable notice of the fact, the insurer has failed 6 promptly and effectively to terminate the employment and status of the 7 person and all his influence on management.
+After demand by the Commissioner the insurer has failed to promptly 8 (6) 9 make available for examination any of its own property, books, 10 accounts, documents, or other records; those of any subsidiary or 11 related company within the control of the insurer; or those of any 12 person having executive authority in the insurer insofar as they pertain to the insurer.
+13 14 (7) Without first obtaining the written consent of the Commissioner, the 15 insurer has (i) transferred, or attempted to transfer, in a manner contrary to Article 12A of this Chapter, substantially its entire property 16 17 or business, or (ii) has entered into any transaction, the effect of which 18 is to merge, consolidate, or reinsure substantially its entire property or business in or with the property or business of any other person.
+19 20 (8) The insurer or its property has been or is the subject of an application 21 for the appointment of a receiver, trustee, custodian, conservator, or 22 sequestrator or similar fiduciary of the insurer or its property otherwise 23 than as authorized under this Chapter, and such appointment has been 24 made or is imminent, and such appointment might oust the courts of this State of jurisdiction or might prejudice orderly delinquency 25 26 proceedings under this Article.
+Within the previous four years the insurer has willfully violated its 27 (9) charter or articles of incorporation, its bylaws, this Chapter, or any 28 valid order of the Commissioner under G.S.
+58-653.
+29 The insurer has failed to pay within 60 days after due any obligation to 30 (10)31 any state or any subdivision thereof or any judgment entered in any 32 state, if the court in which such judgment was entered has jurisdiction 33 over such subject matter; except that such nonpayment is not a ground until 60 days after any good faith effort by the insurer to contest the 34 35 obligation has been terminated, whether it is before the Commissioner or in the courts, or the insurer has systematically attempted to 36 37 compromise or renegotiate previously agreed settlements with its - (11) The insurer has failed to file its annual report or any other financial report required by statute within the time allowed by law and, after written demand by the Commissioner, has failed to immediately give an adequate explanation.